LEXTR0N/Smartender/README.md

 # Smartender

+> This project was developed as part of the "Internet of Things" course at the Technische Hochschule Würzburg Schweinfurt (THWS).

 Smartender (Smart Bartender) is a complete drink mixing system developed for the "Mobile Applications" course.
 It combines hardware controls with a mobile app interface to create automated cocktail preparation.

 ## Project Overview